KavishaJayasekera/KavishaJayasekera/README.md

 - 👋 Hi, I’m @KavishaJayasekera
 - 👀 I’m interested in software engineering
 - 🌱 I’m currently learning at Matara
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on all of them
-- 📫 How to reach me ...
 - 😄 Pronouns: Kavi
 - ⚡ Fun fact: Coding, Reading Books, Listening a songs, Traveling...